AccelerationConsortium/open-alex-project/readme.md

 - `number_of_AI_words` (or `number_of_Robotics_words`) - count of keyword matches
 - `AI_Paper` (or `Robotics_Paper`) - set to `1` if match found

-# Graphing Team Size Comparison-SDL v Non SDL
+# Graphing Team Size Comparison: SDL v Non SDL

 This section explains how to reproduce graph which show a comparison of team sizes (author counts variable) between SDL papers and various comparison groups through different filtering options.